U.S. Bancorp sets aside another $1.7 billion for expected coronavirus-related defaults

-As economic conditions have worsened, U.S. Bancorp put aside another $1.7 billion to cover loan defaults, another sign that the nation’s biggest banks expect to see significant economic shocks in the months ahead due to the coronavirus pandemic.
+U.S. Bancorp has put aside another $1.7 billion to cover loan defaults, another sign that the nation's biggest banks expect to see significant economic shocks in the months ahead due to the coronavirus pandemic.

-The nation’s fifth-largest bank’s increase in its provision for credit losses in the second quarter comes on top of nearly $1 billion it set aside last quarter for the same reason as the pandemic was just getting started.
+The nation's fifth-largest bank's increase to its provision for credit losses in the second quarter comes on top of nearly $1 billion it set aside last quarter for the same purpose as the pandemic was just getting started.

-Earlier this week, three of the nation’s biggest banks — JPMorgan Chase, Citigroup and Wells Fargo — said they had stockpiled nearly $30 billion as they also prepared for more economic hardship to come.
+Earlier this week, three of the nation's biggest banks — JPMorgan Chase, Citigroup and Wells Fargo — said they had also stockpiled nearly $30 billion for loan losses as they also prepared for more economic hardship to come.

+Terry Dolan, U.S. Bancorp's chief financial officer, said unemployment levels have been higher than expected compared to initial projections back in March.
+The bank now expects unemployment to remain at more elevated levels over a longer period of time, declining to 9% by the fourth quarter of this year and 7.8% by the end of 2021.

+"Anytime you have unemployment at the level that it is, the ability for consumers to make their payments gets challenging," he said.

 "Our second-quarter earnings results were reflective of a more challenging economic environment than we have seen in some time," Andy Cecere, the company's CEO, said in a statement.
 "However, our diversified business mix generated healthy fee revenue growth, expenses were essentially flat, and capital and liquidity positions ended the quarter in a strong position."